 It is possible to work around this limitation.
 Specify the Development or Staging URL of the Platform Tags library in the Experience Platform Tags Cloud configuration for the Experience Manager publish node above.
 Doing so makes the Experience Manager publish node use the Development or Staging version of Experience Platform Tags library.

-See Integrate Experience Manager with Experience Platform Tags by way of Adobe I/O for more information about setting up Experience Platform Tags Cloud Configuration.
+See Integrate Experience Manager with Experience Platform Tags by way of Adobe Developer Console for more information about setting up Experience Platform Tags Cloud Configuration.